Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README-use-certificate.md

 #### Create self-signed certificate on Key Vault

 You can use Azure Key Vault to generate a self-signed certificate for you.
 Doing so will have the additional benefits of assigning a partner Certificate Authority (CA) and automating certificate rotation.

+> :information_source: Azure Key Vault can export certificates and private keys in `pem` format (see: [Export stored certificates](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#export-stored-certificates)), if **Content Type** was chosen as `pem` during certificate generation (see: [Create a certificate in Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-rotate-certificates#create-a-certificate-in-key-vault)).
+If for some reason this is not the case, OpenSSL can be used for conversions.
+>
+> ```console
+> cat daemon-console-v2.crt daemon-console-v2.key > daemon-console-v2.pem ## if powershell: Get-Content daemon-console-v2.crt, daemon-console-v2.key | Set-Content daemon-console-v2.pem
+> openssl pkcs12 -in daemon-console-v2.pfx -out daemon-console-v2.pem
+> ```

 <details>
 <summary>Click here to use Azure Portal</summary>